 This section is intended to serve as a checklist of actions to be completed before beginning your NSF GRFP Application.
 The following suggestions are listed in no particular order.
 Remember, this is only my opinion, but I highly encourage interested candidates to follow a similar route, and success should be imminent!

-You may be a student that can hammer out a multi-component fellowship application in less than a month, but the majority of students (myself included) are not.
-As the GRFP is such a competitive award, you'll want to give yourself as much time as possible to prepare and go through several drafts of your personal statement and proposal.
-I began my application package in May of 2021 and submitted on October 19, 2022, and I still could have used another week to edit.
+Maybe you're a student that can hammer out a multi-component fellowship application in less than a month, but most students (myself included) are not.
+Since the GRFP is such a competitive award, you'll want to give yourself as much time as possible to prepare and go through several drafts of your personal statement and proposal.
+I began my application package in May of 2021 and submitted on October 19, 2021, and I still could have used another week to edit.
 I would recommend thoroughly reading the GRFP solicitation and organizing a timeline in an Excel spreadsheet.

 Identify Recommendation Letter Writers